escherba/python-metrohash/README.rst

 Incremental hashing
 ~~~~~~~~~~~~~~~~~~~

+Unlike its cousins CityHash and FarmHash, MetroHash allows incremental
-For incremental hashing, use ``MetroHash64`` and ``MetroHash128`` classes.
+(stateful) hashing.
+For incremental hashing, use ``MetroHash64`` and
-Incremental hashing is associative and guarantees that any combination of input
+``MetroHash128`` classes.
+Incremental hashing is associative and guarantees
-slices will result in the same final hash value.
-This is useful for processing
+that any combination of input slices will result in the same final hash value.
-large inputs and stream data.
-Example with two slices:
+This is useful for processing large inputs and stream data.
+Example with two
+slices:

 .. code-block:: python